A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Related Work

 \subsection{CMAB with Semi-bandit Feedback}

-Prior work on CMAB with semi-bandit feedback largely focuses on single-objective or linear constrained settings \cite{pmlr-v28-chen13a,NIPS2016_aa169b49}.
-Recent advances address bi-criteria optimization but remain limited to linear structures.
-For example, \citet{NEURIPS2022_13f17f74} consider linear rewards under linear constraints, while \citet{pmlr-v202-li23aw} studies best-arm identification with knapsack constraints.
-Additionally, recent works \cite{lin2015stochastic,yu2016linear,takemori2020submodular} analyze marginal gains as feedback under the semi-bandit setting, enabling the learner to maximize rewards with multiple constraints based on individual gains.
+There are several works that focus on CMAB under semi-bandit feedback.
+Some of these include proposing a general CMAB framework under a linear reward setting \cite{pmlr-v28-chen13a} and an extension to a non-linear reward setting \cite{NIPS2016_aa169b49}.
+A few works have also looked into Thompson sampling based algorithms to provide a general framework to solve CMAB under semi-bandit feedback~\cite{kong2021hardness,wang2018thompson}.
+Adversarial CMAB with non-linear rewards is considered in \cite{han21b}.
+Recent advances address constrained CMAB but remain limited to linear structures.
+For example, \citet{NEURIPS2022_13f17f74} consider linear rewards under linear constraints; \citet{pmlr-v202-li23aw} studies best-arm identification with knapsack constraints; and \citet{cmab-fair} consider the linear fairness constraints in CMAB under semi-bandit feedback.
+Additionally, \citet{lin2015stochastic,yu2016linear,takemori2020submodular} analyze marginal gains as feedback under the semi-bandit setting, enabling the learner to maximize rewards with multiple constraints based on individual gains.
 Notably, no prior semi-bandit framework supports \textit{bi-criteria} optimization with non-linear or combinatorial constraints.